dntks/easyLUT/README.md

 ## Future improvement possibilities

  - Direct usage with ImageView.
 Problem can be that the original bitmap will be lost after applying filter.
- - Enable a from file and to file option.
+ - Enable a load from file and save to file option.
  - Processing large images without having OutOfMemoryError.